gasech/Alurakut/README.md

 ```
 First two tokens are located in DatoCMS.
 (Both tokens will look something like this `12a34bc456defc234257cfvcv3d351xyz`)

-You can fill the  `COMMUNITYTABLE` with the id atached to your model (the Model ID will look like this `123456`)
+You can fill the  `COMMUNITYTABLE` with the id attached to your model (the Model ID will look like this `123456`)

 **Getting started**